latex3/tagging-project/documentation/index.md

 ## Status of Contributed LaTeX Classes and Packages

-The [Tagging Status](../tagging-status/) pages document the current state of over 1000 Contributed packages.
+The [Tagging Status](../tagging-status/) pages document the current status of over 1000 Contributed packages.
 This status with respect to tagging is maintained with the help of a test suite run automatically in the CI system associated to this site.